w3c/wai-curricula/content/designer/interaction-and-feedback.md

   * using first letter navigation to jump to specific pieces of data in lists and grids
   * specific keyboard shortcuts to support efficiency
 * identify situations when it is necessary to provide additional keyboard shortcuts, for example when designing a custom functionality that is not keyboard supported by default
-* create designs that avoid keyboard shortcut conflicts with the operating system, browser, and assistive technologies when possible, and cooperate with developers to provide mechanisms to remap or disable conflicting shortcuts
+* design user experiences that avoid keyboard shortcut conflicts with the operating system, browser, and assistive technologies when possible
+* cooperate with developers to provide mechanisms to remap or disable conflicting shortcuts
 * define mechanisms to obtain information about custom keyboard shortcuts, for example those used to support efficiency and those used in custom widgets and complex applications
-* provide focus indicators for complex widgets that are visible and that have appropriate contrast ratios
+* provide focus indicators that are visible and that have appropriate contrast ratios for complex widgets
 * describe related requirements for developers to implement keyboard support for components that accept user input

 #### Teaching Ideas for Topic